 What are the best competency-based interview questions to ask?

-This list of competency-based questions encourage interviewees to use real-life examples in their answers.
+This list of competency questions encourages interviewees to use real-life examples in their answers.
 You get to understand how a candidate made a decision, and see the outcome of their actions.

-Our top ten list of competency-based interview questions will help you recruit the skills your team needs.
+Our top 10 competency-based interview questions will help you recruit the skills your team needs.

 1. What are your greatest strengths?